millieddie/SchoolProject_Java/README.md

-# School Project written in Java
+# School Projects written in Java